 Note: this recipe was developed on a 6 qt Instant Pot Duo Evo Plus.

 - Set your Instant Pot to sauté mode.
 While it preheats, season the meat with salt, pepper, thyme, and garlic powder.
-Add olive oil to the pot, then sear the pork chops, 2 at a time, for about 2 minutes per side, until browned.
+Add olive oil to the pot, then sear the pork chops, two at a time, for about 2 minutes per side, until browned.
 Repeat with the remaining pork chops and set aside on a plate.

 - Turn off the pot and add ¼ cup of broth to the pot.
 Scrape up any brown bits on the bottom of the pot with a wooden spoon.
 This will help to flavor the gravy and also helps prevent a burn warning.

-- Add the pork chops back to the pot with any juices from the plate and the remaining broth then cover and lock the lid.
+- Add the pork chops back to the pot with any juices from the plate and the remaining broth, then cover and lock the lid.

 - For thick-cut, bone-in pork chops, set to high pressure for 8 minutes.
-For boneless pork chops reduce the cooking time to 5 minutes.
+For boneless pork chops, reduce the cooking time to 5 minutes.
 See notes in the recipe card for cooking time adjustments.

-- After the cooking cycle allow the pressure to naturally release for 10 minutes then carefully quick release any remaining pressure before removing the lid.
+- After the cooking cycle, allow the pressure to release naturally for 10 minutes, then carefully quick release any remaining pressure before removing the lid.
 Transfer the pork chops to a plate and cover loosely with foil.
 Leave the cooking liquids in the pot.

 How to Make the Gravy

 - Set the Instant Pot to sauté mode.
-Whisk together the cornstarch and water then add to the cooking liquids leftover in the pot.
+Whisk together the cornstarch and water, then add to the cooking liquids leftover in the pot.
 Whisk constantly and bring to a simmer.